magento/knowledge-base/docs/guides/metadata-validation.md

 ---
 ```

-To avoid/fix this error, wrap the title or labels (or both) in double quotation marks.
+This error is fixed by wrapping the title or labels (or both) in double quotation marks.

 **Example:**